PREVIOUSLY PUBLISHED IN 2016.

 Electronic cigarettes, or e-cigarettes as they are most commonly referred, are a relatively new alternative to traditional smoking.
-They have been increasing in popularity steadily over the past couple of years.
-Because e-cigarettes are so new, little is known about the long-term effects of using them.
-Initially they were being marketed as a healthy alternative to help people quit traditional smoking.
+They have been steadily increasing in popularity the past couple of years.
+Because e-cigarettes are so new, little is known about the long-term effects of use.
+Initially, they were being marketed as a healthy alternative to help people quit traditional smoking.
 New research has experts wondering if instead of helping people quit their addiction to smoking, the novelty of the product is actually creating new smokers by making smoking socially acceptable again.
 Recent studies have some researchers believing that while they may not be as harmful as conventional cigarettes in terms of cancer-causing chemicals, they are far from safe to ingest.
 Additionally, they come with their own set of inherent risks.
-For that reason doctors are reluctant to promote e-cigarettes as a smoking cessation aide.
+For that reason, doctors are reluctant to promote e-cigarettes as a smoking cessation aid.
 Pediatricians, in particular, are pushing for strict regulation of these products in an effort to keep them away from children.

 While all other tobacco products are subject to strict regulations, there are no current federal guidelines placed on e-cigarettes.
-The AAP came up with several potential guidelines for e-cigarettes during its national conference that was held this past October.
+The AAP came up with several potential guidelines for e-cigarettes during its national conference held this past October.
 Among these is the recommendation that the minimum age to purchase any tobacco products, including e-cigarettes, be raised to 21.
 They also urge the U.S. Federal Food and Drug Administration (FDA) to enforce the same regulations for e-cigarettes that they do for other tobacco products.
 This would mean that bans would be placed on the advertising of the product.
-In particular, they want to target those ads aimed at children and adolescents.
-They also want to put a stop to flavoring e-cigarettes to potentially attract children, such as cotton candy or peanut butter cup.
-The AAP also calls for e-cigarettes to be subject to the same higher sales tax rate that other forms of tobacco have been taxed for years.
+In particular, they want to target ads aimed at children and adolescents.
+They also want to put a stop to using flavors like cotton candy or peanut butter cup in e-cigarettes to attract children.
+The AAP also calls for e-cigarettes to be subject to the same higher sales tax rate that other forms of tobacco have been taxed at for years.

-Despite the obvious health risks, every year new people start smoking.
-Nicotine is extremely addictive and the earlier a person begins the habit the more likely they are to continue.
+Despite the obvious health risks, every year, new people start smoking.
+Nicotine is extremely addictive and the earlier a person begins the habit, the more likely they are to continue.
 U.S. News and World Report states the following statistics: “Addiction to nicotine usually starts early in life – about 90 percent of people who smoke cigarettes start before age 19.
-About 3 of every 4 teen smokers continue into adulthood.”
-This is why the AAP is endeavoring to raise the legal age of smoking to 21.
+About three of every four teen smokers continue into adulthood.”
+This is why the AAP is endeavoring to raise the legal smoking age to 21.
 Those three extra years in which young adults would be prevented from walking into a store and easily purchasing tobacco products might be all the time they need to avoid the habit altogether.
 U.S. News and World Report went on to say that, “Adolescence is a crucial time for brain development.
 Research suggests that when nicotine addiction starts in adolescence (rather than at older ages), it’s harder to kick the habit.”

 Using an e-cigarette, or vaping, is often touted as a healthier alternative to traditional cigarettes.
 E-cigarettes do not contain as many chemicals as regular cigarettes and they can be used with or without nicotine or tobacco.
-For this reason, a smoker could theoretically use the e-cigarette device to taper themselves off of nicotine until they are no longer addicted.
-At the outset, these e-cigarettes were somewhat embraced by the medical community as a way to help wean people off of traditional methods of smoking.
-However, the AAP states that, "There is no scientific evidence that supports the efficacy or safety of e-cigarettes as a tobacco dependence treatment product.”
+For this reason, a smoker could theoretically use the e-cigarette device to taper themselves off nicotine until they are no longer addicted.
+At the outset, these e-cigarettes were somewhat embraced by the medical community as a way to help wean people off traditional methods of smoking.
+However, the AAP states, “There is no scientific evidence that supports the efficacy or safety of e-cigarettes as a tobacco-dependence treatment product.”